ring_exp tactic

 Tactic for evaluating expressions in commutative (semi)rings, allowing for variables in the exponent.

-: it should solve every goal that ring
+This tactic extends ring: it should solve every goal that ring can solve.

 Additionally, it knows how to evaluate expressions with complicated exponents